Kumaraman26/software-engineering-team/software-engineering-crew/README.md

 # Software Engineering Crew

 Welcome to the Software Engineering Crew project, powered by [crewAI](https://crewai.com).
 This project demonstrates how to use CrewAI to create a complete software engineering team capable of designing, implementing, and testing the backend, as well as building the frontend for complex software projects.
-Developed with 💜 by Tiago Iesbick.

 ## 🚀 What This Project Does